Magdalena Andersson: Sweden's first female PM returns after resignation

 By convention, the prime minister in Sweden is expected to resign if a coalition party leaves government.

-In Monday's vote, 101 of the Riksdag's 349 members voted yes, 75 abstained and 173 voted no, according to Swedish broadcaster SVT.
+In Monday's vote in Sweden's parliament, the Riksdag, 101 of its 349 members voted yes, 75 abstained and 173 voted no.

 To be appointed prime minister under Sweden's political system, a candidate only needs to avoid a majority voting against them.

+Ms Andersson still has to implement a budget put together by some of her right-wing rivals.
+Plus, she's got to govern a fragile minority without the formal support of the Greens, who've been a crucial coalition partner since 2014.

+All this has highlighted the complexities of having a deeply divided eight-party parliament.
+Some political commentators here are worried that Ms Andersson's chaotic rise to power may have dented trust in the entire political system.

 Once formed, Ms Andersson's new government will remain in place until general elections, which are set to take place in September next year.
+Until then, she's got just over nine months to prove herself to the public.

-A former junior swimming champion from the university city of Uppsala, she began her political career in 1996 as political adviser to then-Prime Minister Goran Persson.
+A former junior swimming champion from the university city of Uppsala, Ms Andersson began her political career in 1996 as political adviser to then-Prime Minister Goran Persson.

 She has spent the past seven years as finance minister before becoming leader of the Social Democrats at the start of November.